 A store within a store occurs when a retailer or venue rents a section of its space to another company, allowing that company to run an independent shop on its property.
 A common example is a clothing store within a mall, or an ice cream stand at a sports stadium.

 Not long ago, shoppers accepted that walking directions to that mall clothing store would only take them as far as the mall's front doors — they knew they'd have to look for a directory sign once inside.
-They would willingly hunt amidst the clothing racks and fragrance stands for their favorite department store bakery, and ride several escalators before finding the coffee counter in a chain bookstore.
-But today, both businesses and consumers increasingly recognize these kinds of sublocations as stores within stores — locations within locations, often within broader locations still — each deserving of its own public-facing information to help people find it more easily.
+They would willingly hunt amidst the clothing racks and fragrance stands for their favourite department store bakery, and ride several escalators before finding the coffee counter in a chain bookstore.
+But today, both businesses and consumers increasingly recognise these kinds of sublocations as stores within stores — locations within locations, often within broader locations still — each deserving of its own public-facing information to help people find it more easily.